|Category||Administration and Management|

 - measures established by the Director of Human Resources in accordance with the employment or contractual arrangements the University has with the party intended to be subject to the measures.

-- Interim measures that may be available (subject, where required, to approval under other University regulations and procedures) include:
+- Accommodations that may be available (subject, where required, to approval under other University regulations and procedures) include:

 - changes to accommodation, access to counselling and medical services, voluntary leave of absences or withdrawal from paper(s)